 1. Verilog RAM - Single Port Async Design

-• Reset: Clears all memory locations to zero
+• Async reset: clears all locations to zero on reset assertion

 PortDirectionDescription